 - Transaction Count - The total number of transactions processed in a given time period

-- Total Processed Volume - The total volume of all transactions processed in a given time period
+- Transaction Value - The total value of all transactions processed in a given time period

 - Simple – A simple threshold detects when your data exceeds a specific minimum or maximum acceptable value.
-You can customize the threshold value and specify whether you want Canary to notify you if the your data falls above or below that exact value.
+You can customize the threshold value and specify whether you want Canary to notify you when your data falls above or below that exact value.

-- Relative – A relative threshold detects when your data deviates from your historical average.
-Canary calculates a threshold range based on where 95% of your historical data sits in the time period specified by your chosen Look back window, and notifies you when your data drops above or below that range.
+- Relative – A relative threshold detects when your metric deviates from your historical average.
+Canary calculates a threshold range based on where 95% of your historical data sits in the time period specified by your chosen Lookback Window, and notifies you when your data drops above or below that range.

-How you choose a threshold type—simple or relative—depends on how you and your organization think about your data.
-The simple threshold is a great option if you already know what good performance looks like and you've established specific KPIs for your business.
+How you choose a threshold type depends on how you and your organization think about your data.
+The simple threshold is a good option if you already know what good performance looks like and you've established specific KPIs for your business.
 Similarly, if you have a hypothesis about what data values are “normal” for your business, you can use simple thresholds to track and test that theory.